 Bridges promotes a deeper understanding of math concepts, proficiency and fluency with computational skills, and the ability to reason and persevere through complex problems.
 Its approach blends direct instruction along with investigation and exploration using contexts and real world connections.
 The program presents information supported by a progression of learning: kinesthetic materials, powerful visual images, and symbolic notation.
 Pressed to make connections within the strategies and models, students develop a rich cognitive framework for the structure of mathematics.

 The social studies program is founded on the idea that developing civic competence is the basis for full participation in a democratic society.
-Aligned to state standards, Athlos Academy will use units framed by central topics such as family, community, and citizenship.
+Aligned to state standards, Athlos Academy uses units framed by central topics such as family, community, and citizenship.
 Deeper investigations into pivotal historic events and eras such as the American Revolution, the Civil War, and the settlement of Minnesota will cultivate historical inquiry skills and an appreciation for our past.
 Students will consistently make connections to modern day global issues.

 Beginning with guiding questions and essential understandings, the units include activities to pique curiosity and spark excitement.
 Throughout the grade levels, there are intentional connections made to Performance Character traits rooted in the deeds and words of significant historical and modern figures.

 The Fine arts curriculum includes visual arts and music exploration integrated thematically with other curriculum content.
-Students will participate in 2-3 fine arts sessions each week.
+Students participate in 2-3 fine arts sessions each week.